 Now the actual role-play begins.
 Each Organ will be role-played in order, starting with the Guts all the way to the End Organ.
-While role-playing, you'll say what your character does, sees and thinks, and by doing so you'll also affect the shared world you inhabit with your fellow players.
+While role-playing, you will say what your character does, sees and thinks, and by doing so you will affect the shared world you inhabit with your fellow players.
 This is how you will discover together what happens during the journey.

-In Draconis Lacrimae there are two modes of role-playing, depending if you are in a Free-Play Organ or in a Conflict Organ.
-Since in Draconis Lacrimae there is no Game Master, every player has immense creative power.
-But the creative power of a player also depends on the other players.
-These power relations will vary according to the type of Organ you're playing.
-In Free-Play Organs you will all have equal power.
-In Conflict Organs, the player who created the Organ will have a protagonist role while the other players will share the antagonist role.
+In Draconis Lacrimæ there are two modes of role-playing, depending if you are in a Free-Play Organ or in a Conflict Organ.
+Since in Draconis Lacrimæ there is no Game Master, every player has immense creative power, but the creative power of each player also depends on the other players.
+These power relations will vary according to the type of Organ you're playing in.
+In Free-Play Organs you all have equal power.
+In Conflict Organs, the player who created the Organ plays the protagonist role while the other players will share the antagonist role.